Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 Custom Checkpoint IO Plugin
 ===========================

 ``CheckpointIO`` can be extended to include your custom save/load functionality to and from a path.
 The ``CheckpointIO`` object can be passed to either a ``Trainer`` directly or a ``TrainingTypePlugin`` as shown below:

 .. code-block:: python

-    from pathlib import Path
-    from typing import Any, Dict, Optional, Union

     from pytorch_lightning import Trainer
     from pytorch_lightning.callbacks import ModelCheckpoint